Q: What makes you such an expert?!

 Wrong, but let's not listen to all the traffic researchers constant

-eliminating all the tailgaters might make big empty spaces which pushes
+tailgaters might make enormous empty spaces which pushes everyone

 backwards away from their destination [BAD!].
 Which one wins out?

-is partly answered by an ancient graph of traffic behavior: the "fundamental
+This is partly answered by an ancient graph of traffic behavior: the

-as bad as the slow clots.)
-The graph shows that the highest flow is when
+the slow clots.)
+The graph shows that the highest flow is when light

-30-40MPH.
-And also, lower flow than this will cause the backups to
+that any lower flow will cause any backups to grow and grow

 So, in order to quickly